This post is also available in: हिन्दी (Hindi)

 - Relatively few addressing modes.

-- Memory access is limited to load and store instructions.
+- Memory access is limited to loading and storing instructions.

 - All operations are done within the register of the CPU.